 - 1. The EXEMPT status applies to certain administrative, professional, and executive staff.
 Exempt employees qualify for exemption from overtime regulations under state and federal law and their salaries already take into account that they may work long hours. - 2.
 The NON-EXEMPT status applies to all other regular employees.
 Non-exempt employees receive extra pay for overtime work (as described in the overtime section of this employee handbook).
 Employees working in non-exempt positions are compensated for the actual amount of time spent on their job and are entitled to receive time and one-half (1 1⁄2) their regular rate of pay for each hour worked in excess of forty (40) hours in a work week. - 3.
 FULL-TIME employees work on a regular basis for at least 40 hours per week.
 Full-time employees may or may not be EXEMPT.
-They are eligible for all benefits available through work at VCEA, so long as they meet the applicable requirements, such as length of service.

-- 4. PART-TIME employees are regularly scheduled to work fewer than 40.0 hours per week.
-Part-time employees are entitled to all benefits as explained later in this employee handbook according to a prorated formula based on their average hours worked compared to a standard 40.0 hour workweek. - 5.
+They are eligible for all benefits available through work at VCEA, so long as they meet the applicable requirements, such as length of service. - 4.
+PART-TIME employees are regularly scheduled to work fewer than 40.0 hours per week.
+Part-time employees who are regularly scheduled to work a minimum of 30 hours per week are entitled to all benefits as explained later in this employee handbook according to a prorated formula based on their average hours worked compared to a standard 40.0 hour workweek.
+Part-time employees who are regularly scheduled to work less than 30 hours per week are not eligible for benefits covered in this employee handbook, other than those required by law or as stipulated in writing signed by the Executive Officer. - 5.
 TEMPORARY EMPLOYEES are hired with the understanding that their employment will not continue beyond a stated date or beyond completion of a specified project or projects.
 Temporary employees will generally not be employed for more than 6 months.
-Temporary employees are not eligible for benefits covered in this employee handbook, other than those required by law or as stipulated in writing signed by the General Manager. - 6.
-INTERNS are employees who are students gaining supervised practical experience in a professional field.
+Temporary employees are not eligible for benefits covered in this employee handbook, other than those required by law or as stipulated in writing signed by the Executive Officer.

+6. INTERNS are employees who are gaining supervised practical experience in a professional field.
 Interns may be paid, but are not eligible for any benefits listed in this employee handbook except as required by law.